HappySeaFox/sail/EXAMPLES.md

 struct sail_image *image;

 /*
- * sail_read_file() reads the image and outputs pixels in the BPP32-RGBA pixel format.
+ * sail_read_file() reads the image and outputs pixels in the BPP32-RGBA pixel format by default.
+ * When SAIL is compiled with SAIL_READ_OUTPUT_BPP32_BGRA=ON, it outputs BPP32-BGRA pixels.
  */
 SAIL_TRY(sail_read_file(path,
                         NULL,